Bradford, Wakefield and Leeds Railway: Ossett to Batley via Dewsbury

 The West Yorkshire Railway network had become an integral part of the Great Northern Railway system in the area.

 Batley LNWR and GN station; the GNR trains used the right-hand island platform.

 The Ossett and Batley line passed Dewsbury by, and the GNR decided to make a new line connecting Dewsbury into the system.
 The Great Northern Railway Act 1871 (34 & 35 Vict. c. clxii) of 24 July 1871 authorised this.
 Work started on 9 April 1872; the project included doubling the line from Wrenthorpe junction to Ossett; this was completed to Runtlings Lane junction by August 1873.
 A new north curve was made at Wrenthorpe, opened to goods trains from March 1875 and passenger trains from 1 May 1876.
 The new line was in length to a temporary Dewsbury terminus station.
 Goods traffic to Dewsbury began on 1 May 1874 and passenger trains on 9 September, when a service of 14 trains each way on weekdays and five each way on Sundays was put on between Wakefield and Dewsbury.
 On 1 May 1876 six trains each way on weekdays and three on Sundays began between Leeds and Dewsbury via the new Wrenthorpe curve, increased to eight each way on weekdays in June.

-A collapse in the financial markets caused the GNR to defer proceeding to Batley, and the parliamentary powers to do so lapsed; they were authorised once again by the Great Northern Railway Act 1877 (40 & 41 Vict. c. lxxx) of 12 July 1877.
+A collapse in the financial markets caused the GNR to defer proceeding to Batley, and the powers granted by Parliament to do so lapsed; they were authorised once again by the Great Northern Railway Act 1877 (40 & 41 Vict. c. lxxx) of 12 July 1877.
 An agreement was made with the London and North Western Railway to rebuild Batley station: the new station had two island platforms, the GNR using the two faces on the east side.
 A permanent station with an island platform was provided at Dewsbury.
 The new double-track line was in length, from a new Dewsbury junction on the Ossett-Dewsbury line, leaving the temporary Dewsbury terminus station at the end of a 31 chain branch, thereafter used only for goods and minerals.
 General traffic began on the new line on 12 April 1880; most of the trains which had used the old West Yorkshire single line between Ossett and Batley were diverted via Dewsbury.
 The old line was now referred to as the Chickenley Heath branch.

 A railmotor operated a shuttle service between Ossett and Chickenley Heath, but a parallel tram service killed that off: it closed on 1 July 1909.